 This is perhaps the most common form of market segmentation, wherein companies segment the market by attacking a restricted geographic area.
 For example, corporations may choose to market their brands in certain countries, but not in others.
 A brand could be sold only in one market, one state, or one region of the United States.
 Many restaurant chains focus on a limited geographic area to achieve concentration of force.
 Regional differences in consumer preferences exist, and this often provides a basis for geographic specialization.
 For example, a company might choose to market its red-eye gravy only in the southeastern U.S. Likewise, a picante sauce might concentrate its distribution and advertising in the Southwest.
 A chainsaw company might only market its products in areas with forests.
 Geographic segmentation can take many forms (urban versus rural, north versus south, seacoasts versus interior, warm areas versus cold, high-humidity areas versus dry areas, high elevation versus low-elevation areas, and so on).
 These examples also reveal that geographic segmentation is sometimes a surrogate for (or a means to) other types of segmentation.

 Different markets can be reached through different channels of distribution.
 For example, a company might segment the “tick and flea collar” market by selling the product to supermarkets under one brand name, to mass merchandisers under another brand, to pet stores under another brand name, and to veterinarians under yet another brand name.
 This type of distributional segmentation is common, especially among small companies that grant each channel a unique brand to gain distribution within that channel.
-Other examples of distributional segmentation would be an upscale line of clothing sold only in expensive department stores, or a hair shampoo sold only through upscale beauty salons.
+Other examples of distributional segmentation would be an upscale line of clothing sold only in expensive department stores, or a luxury hair shampoo sold only through upscale beauty salons.